Recap sequence: Examples

+Status as part of episodes

 There is some debate as to whether these recaps should be considered as part of the episode whole.
 Some home video and DVD releases of shows that use recaps include them, some do not, and some seem to randomly use or omit them for different episodes within the same collection.
 A few also place the segment as a full chapter that can easily be skipped if the viewer is viewing the series in a marathon form.

+Format and recap episodes

 The format and treatment of recaps may also vary depending on the commissioning broadcaster.
 For example, while most HBO series have recaps before each episode when aired on linear television, the recaps are usually treated as distinct from the episode proper, airing prior to the content rating card and HBO "static angel" production logo.
 On streaming (i.e. HBO Max) and other releases like DVDs, these recaps are usually excluded from the episode video, but are sometimes provided as bonus content.

 Recaps can also refer to entire episodes, where such explain a backstory or plot point the viewer has not seen up to that point.
 Such episodes usually happen after a plot twist, for the recap to explore what led up to that point that the viewer does not know.